Fire Benefit Charge (FBC)

 FAIR COST DISTRIBUTION

 The Benefit Charge provides a fair and balanced approach to distributing cost among taxpayers.
 For example, a building with a tenant storing combustible gas will pay more than a building running a small office, even if those two buildings are assessed at the same value.
 The building storing combustible gas has a much higher associated hazard and would require more firefighter resources in case of emergency than the office building.
 The benefit charge places more cost on the part of the building that carries more risk and resource requirements and less on the building where associated hazards are much lower, thus the required resources to protect it are lower.

 Renton RFA was created out of the need for improved fire and life safety services throughout the community, particularly faster response times.
 Taxpayers like you enable our organization to increase staffing, upgrade equipment, expand services, and provide valuable preventive measures through public education, which improves the safety and health of the entire community.
 Last year, your funds helped improve life-saving response times and community services.
 Here’s how:

-- The Benefit Charge applies to all buildings on the property over 400 square feet in size.
+- The Benefit Charge applies to all buildings on the property 400 square feet in size or larger.

 - Measurements are determined based on gross square footage (measuring the outside of the building).

 - It includes each level of the building(s), basements (finished and unfinished), mezzanines, garages, and any other structure that meets the 400 square foot size.

 - Up to 60% of the Renton Regional Fire Authority budget can come from the Benefit Charge.

 - The rates for the charge are set each year by the Governance Board as part of the annual budget process.

 YOUR QUESTIONS ANSWERED

 The Benefit Charge is one part of the RRFA’s two-part funding system.
 It is a fee that is included in your property tax which is payable to King County.
 It is identified as “Fire Fee” on your property tax statement.